Home Garden Persimmons (C 784)Download PDF

 Many of the numerous species of persimmon can be grown in Georgia.
 Our native persimmon, Diospyros virginiana, is found from Florida north to Connecticut, west to Iowa and south to Texas.
 Oriental persimmons, Diospyros kaki, were introduced into the United States less than a hundred years ago.
 They are not as familiar as native persimmons, but they are superior in quality.

 Native persimmons are known to be hardy to temperatures of 20-25 degrees F below zero without apparent winter injury.
 Thus, they can be grown in any area of Georgia.
 The oriental persimmon may be injured or killed below 10 degrees F. As a general rule, oriental persimmons should not be grown north of Macon.
 Exceptions to this rule are the oriental persimmon varieties Great Wall, Peping and Sheng grafted onto native persimmon rootstock.
-These are hardy to 0 degrees F.
+These are hardy to zero degrees F.

 Native persimmons grow in a wide range of soil types and are commonly found along roadsides and in abandoned fields.
 Oriental persimmons also tolerate a wide range of soil types once they are established.
 Soil moisture extremes resulting from poor drainage or drought can cause serious fruit drop, however.